daos-stack/daos/docs/QSG/setup_suse.md

 ## RPM Installation

 This section will install the required RPMs on each node based on their role.
-Admin and client nodes require the installation of the daos-client RPM, and the server nodes require the installation of the daos-server RPM.
+The admin and client nodes require the installation of the daos-client RPM, and the server nodes require the installation of the daos-server RPM.